 - Act as a Graduate Division and CARE liaison

-- Equity, safety, and wellness training
+- Equity, safety, wellness training, and program development

 - Recognizing the role of equity, safety, and wellness in individual and community empowerment